skip to Main Content

 • How much time each parent will spend with the child

 After taking all these elements into consideration, the judge will issue a final divorce order that includes instructions for child support payments.
-Child support payments are usually made monthly, though other arrangements can be made in certain circumstances.
+Support payments are usually made monthly, though other arrangements can be made in certain circumstances.

 In general, you are required to continue making child support payments until the child has graduated from high school and turns 18 years old.